 Any catastrophic injury a person suffers to their spinal cord or brain can leave them suffering from paralysis.
 The most severe form of paralysis is medically known as quadriplegia.
 Spinal cord or brain damage that results in quadriplegia may cause permanent disability and dramatically impact every part of a person’s life.

 If you or a loved one suffered a spinal cord injury that resulted in quadriplegia, it is important to contact a dedicated Texas paralysis attorney.
 You’ll need professional legal assistance to pursue the full financial compensation you require for all your injury damages and losses.
-Brown Trial Firm LLP can help you secure the financial compensation you need during this difficult time.
+Brown Trial Firm, PLLC can help you secure the financial compensation you need during this difficult time.
 Contact us today at (254) 269-6700 or (866) 393-2611.

 What Exactly Is Quadriplegia?